 Charlyne Yi, Miya Cech, Susan Park, Karan Soni, Marcella Bragio, Ashley Liao, Karen Holness and James Saito also star.

-Everything that happens at the start of John Wick may not feel as perfectly put together story-wise as one might prefer.
-However, it isn’t long after the beginning and / or end that one realises the story and sometimes the dialogue didn’t feel especially polished for a reason.
-The reason being, the main focus of John Wick is really the fight choreography, stylish shots and shoot-out fun.
-That isn’t to say that you can’t have both a very well put together story and fun shoot-out action in the same movie.
-You just won’t necessarily get that here.
+Everything that happens at the start of John Wick may not feel as well-put-together story-wise as one might prefer.
+Reason being, the main focus of John Wick is the fight choreography, stylish shots and shoot-out fun.
+The story is merely secondary.

-Directed by Chad Stahelski and David Leitch, I liked seeing Keanu Reeves as a highly skilled and certainly well-dressed hitman.
-I had fun as the camera followed him as he moved around the city of New Yorkenacting revenge against the people who killed his precious dog.
+Directed by Chad Stahelski and David Leitch, I liked seeing Keanu Reeves as a highly-skilled and certainly well-dressed hitman.
+I had fun as the camera followed him when he moved around the city of New York, enacting revenge against the people who killed his precious dog.

-It’s clear now why post John Wick viewing, ‘All that for a dog?‘ was a common question asked by a number of people.
-The story could have been executed in a way that meant such a question never even arose but the filmmakers had other plans.
-And anyway, for me, the killing spree wasn’t so much about the dog but rather, everything that the very precious dog represented.
+It’s clear to me now, why before I watched John Wick, the question ‘All that for a dog?‘ came up so frequently for many viewers.
+The story could have been written in a way that meant such a question never came up at all.
+But, the filmmakers had other plans.
+And anyway, the way I see it, the killing spree wasn’t so much about the dog, but rather, everything the precious canine represented.

-All things considered, John Wick isn’t my favourite revenge movie.
-It also isn’t the worst.
-The moments that featured a noticeable light blue wash over the film’s imagery, denoting the coldness of the characters, their actions and mindset were one of the key highlights.
+All-things-considered, John Wick isn’t my favourite revenge movie, but it also isn’t the worst.
+In terms of good cinematography, the scenes that feature a noticeable light blue wash over the film’s imagery were particularly memorable.
+I appreciate how the colour of the lights communicate the coldness of the characters and their actions.

-I’m quite certain that it’s not just me who kept picturing how a good a John Wick video game might look as the movie played.
-I definitely imagine that those who like shoot out games, don’t mind relatively graphic violence and enjoy stylishly executed cinema will have the best time.
+I’m quite sure that it’s not just me who kept picturing how good a John Wick video game might look, as I watched the movie.
+Fans of Shoot-out games, fake graphic violence and stylishly executed action sequence will likely have the best time.

 Directed by Chad Stahelski, Keanu Reeves, Halle Berry and Jason Mantzoukas are among the stars of John Wick – Chapter 3 – Parabellum.